 As much as we anticipate Season 7’s batting average (mind the pun), I wonder if I can watch it as it airs.
 I don’t actually want to know who ‘gets it’ this time.
 Maybe it’s the nature of the attack and the violence of humanity perpetuating it.
 Maybe it’s a little too close to home after the suspended fantasy zombie attacks – which you can distance yourself from.
 No, this time it’s different.
 This time a much loved character – a show regular – is about to get their block knocked off, and that’s the angst of it all.

 “…Negan is the Devil in our DNA and it isn’t very flattering.”

 The comic book says Glenn.
 The trailer release suggests Maggie, Glenn, Abraham or Daryl.
 On top of it all, we know Grimes is about to have his ass handed to him as he’s dragged into Negan’s trailer.
 But what does all this anxiety mean?

-One thing for sure is that a show’s regular(s) will no longer be.
+One thing is for sure, the show’s regular(s) will no longer be.
 And that’s the hard part.
-Our grief started at the end of season 6 and for diehard TWD fans, it lingered into the unknown abyss of too many questions.
+Our grief started at the end of season 6 and for die hard TWD fans, it lingered into an unknown abyss of too many questions.

-But the darkness lurking is what gets me.
+But the darkness lurking is what bothers me.
 Humanity’s brutality at its finest.
 A true dystopian beast.
 Negan is the Devil in our DNA and it isn’t very flattering.

 As Norman Reedus said of the particular scene that has everyone on edge, “It’s a weird feeling to be that powerless when we’ve always fought to survive, and to just be put on our knees, and it doesn’t look like we’re going to get over that wall, you know what I mean?
 It’s a horrible feeling.
 I hated shooting all of that.
 It was miserable.
 It sucked.
 It really did.”